gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Exit......
 None
     Modifies..
 AF

 Standard routine to move the current pixel physical address one position up.
-In Graphics Mode CLOC is first decremented, if it still remains within an eight byte boundary the routine terminates.
-Otherwise 00F8H is subtracted from CLOC.
+In [Graphics Mode](#graphicsmode) [CLOC](#cloc) is first decremented, if it still remains within an eight byte boundary the routine terminates.
+Otherwise 00F8H is subtracted from [CLOC](#cloc).
 Note that incorrect addresses will be produced if the top edge of the screen is exceeded.

-In Multicolour Mode control transfers to a separate routine (17F8H).
+In [Multicolour Mode](#multicolourmode) control transfers to a separate routine (17F8H).

     Address...
 1779H

-This is the Multicolour Mode version of the routine at 16ACH.
-It is identical to the Graphics Mode version except that CMASK is shifted four bit positions right and becomes F0H if a cell boundary is crossed.
+This is the [Multicolour Mode](#multicolourmode) version of the routine at 16ACH.
+It is identical to the [Graphics Mode](#graphicsmode) version except that [CMASK](#cmask) is shifted four bit positions right and becomes F0H if a cell boundary is crossed.

     Address...
 178BH

-This is the Multicolour Mode version of the RIGHTC standard routine.
-It is identical to the Graphics Mode version except that CMASK is shifted four bit positions right and becomes F0H if a cell boundary is crossed.
+This is the [Multicolour Mode](#multicolourmode) version of the [RIGHTC](#rightc) standard routine.
+It is identical to the [Graphics Mode](#graphicsmode) version except that [CMASK](#cmask) is shifted four bit positions right and becomes F0H if a cell boundary is crossed.

     Address...
 179CH

-This is the Multicolour Mode version of the routine at 16D8H.
-It is identical to the Graphics Mode version except that CMASK is shifted four bit positions left and becomes 0FH if a cell boundary is crossed.
+This is the [Multicolour Mode](#multicolourmode) version of the routine at 16D8H.
+It is identical to the [Graphics Mode](#graphicsmode) version except that [CMASK](#cmask) is shifted four bit positions left and becomes 0FH if a cell boundary is crossed.

     Address...
 17ACH

-This is the Multicolour Mode version of the LEFTC standard routine.
-It is identical to the Graphics Mode version except that CMASK is shifted four bit positions left and becomes 0FH if a cell boundary is crossed.
+This is the [Multicolour Mode](#multicolourmode) version of the [LEFTC](#leftc) standard routine.
+It is identical to the [Graphics Mode](#graphicsmode) version except that [CMASK](#cmask) is shifted four bit positions left and becomes 0FH if a cell boundary is crossed.

     Address...
 17C6H

-This is the Multicolour Mode version of the TDOWNC standard routine.
-It is identical to the Graphics Mode version except that the bottom boundary address is 0500H instead of 1700H.
-There is a bug in this routine which will cause it to behave unpredictably if MLTCGP, the Character Pattern Table base address, is changed from its normal value of zero.
-There should be an EX DE,HL instruction inserted at address 17CEH.
+This is the [Multicolour Mode](#multicolourmode) version of the [TDOWNC](#tdownc) standard routine.
+It is identical to the [Graphics Mode](#graphicsmode) version except that the bottom boundary address is 0500H instead of 1700H.
+There is a bug in this routine which will cause it to behave unpredictably if [MLTCGP](#mltcgp), the Character Pattern Table base address, is changed from its normal value of zero.
+There should be an `EX DE,HL` instruction inserted at address 17CEH.

 If the Character Pattern Table base is increased the routine will think it has reached the bottom of the screen when it actually has not.
-This routine is used by the "PAINT" statement so the following demonstrates the fault:
+This routine is used by the "`PAINT`" statement so the following demonstrates the fault:

     10 BASE(17)=&H1000
     20 SCREEN 3